2016 St. Cloud, Minnesota knife attack: Perpetrator

-Dahir A. Adan (c.
+Dahir Ahmed Adan (c.
 1994 – September 17, 2016) was a member of St. Cloud's Somali-American community.
 He was born in Kenya and moved to the U.S. at the age of two on a refugee visa, becoming a U.S. citizen in 2008.

 Adan was described by a community spokesman as having no record of violence, and as a good student who was more interested in sports than religion.
 He attended Apollo High School and was last enrolled in the St. Cloud State University in the spring of 2016, where he planned to major in information systems.
 He had three previous encounters with police for minor traffic violations.
 His friends described him as a Muslim, but they did not believe he had extremist views.

 On October 6, 2016, the FBI announced that the evidence suggests the attack was premeditated and that the attacker had taken "interest recently in Islam, withdrew from his friends and encouraged his sisters to be more religious."

 Adan had been employed part-time by the Swiss security services provider Securitas; he had been assigned to guard an unidentified Electrolux facility.
 He resigned in June 2016 and handed over his official uniform back to the company.
 A mall spokesperson said Adan never worked security at the mall, nor was he an employee of the company that did its security.

 Two nights prior to the stabbing, Adan called a Somali community soccer coach asking for advice on how to lose weight; the coach later said that he believed Adan was not suffering from any mental illness at the time.
 According to a Somali-American community leader, Adan had saved up money to purchase the newly released iPhone 7 and was going to Crossroads Center to make the purchase.
 He was described as "joyful" and "happy" before leaving for the mall.

 An autopsy performed on Adan following his death found that he died of exsanguination (blood loss) as a result of the six gunshot wounds he had sustained.
 He had been shot in the head, chest, side, back, and left leg.